wbamberg/idl-reference/docs/nsIAsyncInputStream.md

 OnInputStreamReady event will be dispatched immediately.
 Otherwise, the
 event will be dispatched when the stream becomes readable or closed.

-@param aCallback
-       This object is notified when the stream becomes ready.
-This
-       parameter may be null to clear an existing callback.
-@param aFlags
-       This parameter specifies optional flags passed in to configure
-       the behavior of this method.
-Pass zero to specify no flags.
-@param aRequestedCount
-       Wait until at least this many bytes can be read.
-This is only
-       a suggestion to the underlying stream; it may be ignored.
-The
-       caller may pass zero to indicate no preference.
-@param aEventTarget
-       Specify NULL to receive notification on ANY thread (possibly even
-       recursively on the calling thread -- i.e., synchronously), or
-       specify that the notification be delivered to a specific event
-       target.

 #### Parameters ####